Maud Gonne: Yeats' muse

 Gonne was a muse for Yeats.
-Many of Yeats's poems are inspired by her, or mention her, such as "This, This Rude Knocking."
+Many of Yeats' poems are inspired by her, or mention her.
 He wrote the plays The Countess Cathleen and Cathleen ni Houlihan for her.

 Few poets have celebrated a woman's beauty to the extent Yeats did in his lyric verse about Gonne.
-From his second book to Last Poems, she became the Rose, Helen of Troy (in No second Troy), the Ledaean Body ("Leda and the Swan" and "Among School Children"), Cathleen Ní Houlihan, Pallas Athene and Deirdre.
+From his second book to Last Poems, she became the Rose, Helen of Troy (in "No Second Troy"), the Ledaean Body ("Leda and the Swan" and "Among School Children"), Cathleen Ní Houlihan, Pallas Athene and Deirdre.